istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

     Visit Grafana "Istio Mesh" dashboard.
 It will display the same telemetry as before -- without any requests flowing through Istio's Mixer.

-## Differences
+## Differences with Mixer-based generation

-There are some small differences in the generation of the service-level metrics at the moment.
+There are some small differences between the in-proxy generation of the service-level metrics and the Mixer-based generation in the 1.3.0 release.
 Full feature-parity is a requirement before this functionality can be considered stable.
 In the meantime, please be aware of these differences:

-1. The `istio_request_duration_*` metric uses more granular buckets inside the proxy.
-This results in lower latency measurements in the histograms than before.
 1. The new metric is called `istio_request_duration_milliseconds` (instead of `istio_request_duration_seconds`).
 The Grafana dashboard is updated to account for the new metric.
+1. The `istio_request_duration_milliseconds` metric uses more granular buckets inside the proxy.
+This results in lower latency measurements in the histograms than before.

 ## Performance impact